codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipelines.md

 > You can also import directly yml steps from a file on your computer as a starting point by clicking the *import from file* button.

+Notice that in the editor you can expand/collapse individual yaml blocks using the arrow triangles on the left.

+{% include
+image.html
+lightbox="true"
+file="/images/pipeline/create/editor.png"
+url="/images/pipeline/create/editor.png"
+alt="Inline Editor with collapsed blocks" caption="Inline Editor with collapsed blocks" max-width="60%"
+%}

+Also you can comment/uncomment any block of code that you select either with the on-screen button or the `Ctrl-/` keyboard shortcut.

 ### Using a codefresh.yml for the source code repository